baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/email.md

 If the user presses 'No' to the email prompt, the user can still reopen the quiz to email the results at a later time.
-When restarting the Image Quizzer to review a completed quiz, the following prompt will appear:
+When restarting the Image Quizzer to review a completed quiz, the following prompt will appsear:

 ![ReopenCompletedQuizWithEmail](../assets/email/ReopenCompletedQuizWithEmail.png)

 If 'Yes' is pressed, the user can review the images but recorded responses can not be modified.
-The user can either press Exit to start the exit/email processes or press Next until the last Page and QuestionSet is reached to start the exit/email stage.
+During the review the user can either press Exit to start the exit/email processes or press Next until the last Page and QuestionSet is reached to start the exit/email stage.

 If 'No' is pressed, the module will take you directly to the exit and email stage.